-NB Canada and its affiliates often reference their consideration of financially material of ESG factors in their marketing materials, including certain scores they have been awarded for their overarching approach(es) to the consideration of these financially material factors across asset classes.
+NB Canada and its affiliates often reference their integration of ESG factors in their marketing materials, including certain scores they have been awarded for their overarching approach(es) to ESG strategy and governance and integration across asset classes.
+In addition, under the terms of one of the Firm's credit agreements, the Firm has an incentive to maintain or improve certain of its ESG ratings.

-NB Canada and its affiliates have an incentive to encourage NB Canada Advisers to invest or allocate retail client assets in strategies that integrate consider financially material ESG factors or that are designed for clients that choose strategies or products that pursue interested in impact or sustainable outcomes in order to maintain the Firm's ESG scores or improve the Firm's ESG standing so that the Firm can continue referencing those scores in marketing materials in an effort to attract new clients or additional assets from existing clients.
-Applying ESG investment criteria to retail client accounts may be viewed as providing greater opportunities for long-term rather than short-term returns, and, as applied to certain strategies that are designed for clients that choose strategies or products that pursue impact or sustainable outcomes, may result in the selection or exclusion of securities of certain issuers for reasons other than financial performance.
+NB Canada and its affiliates have an incentive to encourage NB Canada Advisers to invest or allocate retail client assets and vote proxies based on ESG factors in order to maintain the Firm's ESG scores or improve the Firm's ESG standing so that the Firm can continue referencing those scores in marketing materials in an effort to attract new clients or additional assets from existing clients, and maintain or improve those scores to retain the interest rate under one of the Firm's credit agreements.
+The use of ESG factors is not always consistent with maximizing the performance of retail client accounts.